 |

 The Acting Stage -- Mrs. Mowatt [The following extended analysis of Anna Cora Mowatt's acting technique was printed in the American Review in February of 1846.
 This was still very early in her career.
 She was still five months shy of the one-year anniversary of her debut at the Park Theatre in New York.
 However, this critique should give some idea of the enthusiasm she aroused in the theater-going public.]
-The passion for stage representations is almost universal.
-It

-a favorable light, should excite no common pleasure.
 In view of this, it is with peculiar satisfaction that we

 hail the appearance of an actress, who brings to the stage the delicacy of